formkit/docs-content/api-reference/formkit-themes.md

 ### FormKitIconLoaderUrl

-A function that returns a remote url for retrieving an SVG icon by name
+A function that returns a remote URL for retrieving an SVG icon by name.

 ```typescript
 interface FormKitIconLoaderUrl {